Hrudaya Hrudaya

 Hrudaya Hrudaya is a 1999 Kannada-language romantic drama film directed by M. S. Rajashekar and produced by Parvathamma Rajkumar.
-The film stars Shiva Rajkumar, Ramesh Aravind and Anu Prabhakar, making her debut, whilst Sharath Babu, Avinash and Chitra Shenoy play the supporting roles.
+The film stars Shiva Rajkumar, Ramesh Aravind and Anu Prabhakar, making her debut, whilst Sarath Babu, Avinash and Chitra Shenoy play the supporting roles.
 The film was a box office success.

 The film featured original score and soundtrack composed by Hamsalekha.
 At the 1999-00 Karnataka State Film Awards, the film was awarded in 2 categories including Best Actor, Best Dialogue Writer.

 Production

 Newcomer Anu learned to drive for the film, because her character was to go into coma after a driving accident with a Fiat car.

 Soundtrack

 The music was composed and lyrics written by Hamsalekha.
 The audio was received with positive reviews with the song "O Premada Gangeye" sung by Rajkumar and K. S. Chitra topping the charts.